arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 {% endhighlight %}

 The value of `name` has been captured by the closure returned by `GetSecretRevealer`.
-You could leverage this fact to store values, and use closures to build data structures, without using variables nor fields.
+You could leverage this fact to store values, and use closures to build data structures, with no need of variables and fields.

 # Solution